 Accessibility statement

-This statement was prepared on 20 February 2023.
+This statement was updated on 20 November 2023.

 This accessibility statement applies to the Worcestershire County Council website

-We are aware that there are some outstanding accessibility issues with the site and we are in the process of rectifying these issues as well as the preparation of a more detailed accessibility statement.
+We are aware that there are some outstanding accessibility issues with the site and we are in the process of working with our website provider to rectify these issues.

 This website is run by Worcestershire County Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: